Neil Critchley: Blackpool

 On 2 March 2020, Critchley was appointed as head coach of Blackpool on a three-and-a-half-year contract.
+He chose Mike Garrity to be his assistant, the two having worked together at Liverpool.
 After a curtailed regular season due to the COVID-19 pandemic in the United Kingdom, Blackpool finished in 13th position after standings were amended to reflect a points-per-game ratio.

 In Critchley's first full season in charge, 2020–21, Blackpool finished third at the conclusion of the regular season, going on to win promotion via the EFL League One play-offs.

 On 19 November 2021, Critchley signed a four-year extension to his contract, keeping him at Bloomfield Road until 2026.
 The following week, Critchley was named Manager of the Season at the annual North West Football Awards, beating Manchester City's Pep Guardiola, Blackpool's former captain and now Bolton Wanderers manager Ian Evatt, and Morecambe manager Derek Adams.

 Aston Villa (assistant)

 On 2 June 2022, Critchley departed Blackpool after accepting the role of assistant head coach to Steven Gerrard at Aston Villa.
 He had told Blackpool's owner Simon Sadler that he was keen to work again with Gerrard and "pit himself against some of the best coaches in the world".
 On 21 October 2022, Critchley departed Aston Villa, following the sacking of Gerrard the day prior.

 Queens Park Rangers

-On 11 December 2022, Critchley was appointed head coach of Championship club Queens Park Rangers on a three-and-a-half year deal.
+On 11 December 2022, Critchley was appointed head coach of Championship club Queens Park Rangers on a three-and-a-half-year deal.
 His first match in charge was a single-goal victory over Preston North End.

-On 19 February 2023, Critchley was relieved of his duties as head coach of Queen's Park Rangers, with the victory over Preston North End being the team's sole victory during his time in charge.
+On 19 February 2023, Critchley was relieved of his duties as head coach of Queens Park Rangers, with the victory over Preston North End being the team's sole victory during his time in charge.

+Return to Blackpool

+On 23 May 2023, Critchley returned to his former club Blackpool, on a four-year deal, following their relegation to League One.
+Mike Garrity also returned as assistant manager, alongside Iain Brunskill for the 2023–24 campaign.
+Critchley was sacked on 21 August 2024.

+Heart of Midlothian

+On 15 October 2024, two months after departing Blackpool, Critchley was appointed head coach of Scottish Premiership club Heart of Midlothian.
+Hearts were bottom of the early league table when Critchley was appointed.
+An improvement in results meant they pulled away from that position, and Critchley won the Premiership manager of the month award for January 2025.
+He was criticised for failing to win "big" games, highlighted by the team losing successive derbies against Hibs.
+A draw with Motherwell meant that Hearts finished in the bottom half of the league.

+Critchley was sacked by Hearts following a home defeat by Dundee on 26 April 2025, after six months in charge.